Donna Scott Davenport: Illegal juvenile arrest policy scandal

-Aftermath
+Outcomes

 Rutherford County Representative John Ray Clemmons released a statement decrying inaction, "As I stated in 2016, there is no rational justification for any of this in our society.
 Both the state and county have obviously failed children and families, predominantly Black individuals and that these individuals, through their own acts and admissions, have proven themselves wholly unfit for the important positions they currently hold."
 Senator Jeff Yarbro stated that "It's a horror show plain and simple, it's abusive and it doesn't even resemble law".

 Following news reports, MTSU announced that Davenport had been removed from the school's faculty.

-In January 2022, she announced that she plans to retire at the end of her term, in September 2022, remaining on the bench until that time.
+In January 2022, Davenport announced plans to retire at the end of her term, in September 2022, remaining on the bench until that time.
 She released a statement, in the wake of allegations against her, that she remains "so proud of what this Court has accomplished in the last two decades and how it has positively affected the lives of young people and families in Rutherford County".

 Senator Heidi Campbell and Representative Gloria Johnson sponsored a resolution to authorize the Tennessee State Senate and House leaders to choose a judicial panel to consider the case for removing Davenport from the bench.

-The Rutherford County Commission is assembling a new Juvenile Detention Board to "oversee incarceration operations", effectively replacing Davenport and her successors as oversight for juvenile detention staff, which is led by its director, Lynn Duke.
+The Rutherford County Commission was assembling a new Juvenile Detention Board to "oversee incarceration operations", effectively replacing Davenport and her successors as oversight for juvenile detention staff, which is led by its director, Lynn Duke.

-In August 2022, Republican Juvenile Court nominee Travis Lampley won the juvenile court judgeship, and will succeed Davenport in September.
+In August 2022, Republican Juvenile Court nominee Travis Lampley won the juvenile court judgeship, and succeeded Davenport in September.

+In January 2023, State Representative Mike Sparks responded by introducing House Bill 720 to the Tennessee General Assembly, undertaking to protect juveniles from interrogation without a guardian present.
+Representative Gloria Johnson, one of two Democrats seeking to oust Davenport in 2022, remarked, in 2023, that Davenport "didn’t care about the laws...
+They ignored the laws and created their own...
+I don’t know if it would stop that", in reference to the proposed legislation.

+Davenport's juvenile court legacy is narrated in a four-part podcast, The Kids of Rutherford County.
+Released in October 2023, the series is produced by Serial Productions and The New York Times in partnership with ProPublica and Nashville Public Radio, and hosted by Meribah Knight of WPLN.